deseven/telegram-actual-llm-helper/README.md

 1. Create a new bot with [@BotFather](https://t.me/BotFather), copy bot token.
 2. Clone this repo or download the code archive.
 3. Copy `.env.example` to `.env` and edit it, follow the comments.
-4. Set up a reverse proxy so your webhook URL would actually be available via HTTPS.
+4. If you're not using polling, set up a reverse proxy so your webhook URL would actually be available via HTTPS.

 #### With docker compose (recommended)
 5. Run `docker compose up -d`.